mm80843/T3.5/docs/Benef/PBN__Benef_583.md

 # __Reduction in peak number of cases__

-## Name of the Benefit

-Implementing social distancing measures can significantly reduce the peak number of COVID-19 cases, thereby reducing the burden on healthcare facilities and allowing more time for adopting countermeasures.

 ## Description of Benefits pertaining to Beneficiaries

 * [Implementing social distancing measures can help prevent overwhelming healthcare infrastructure and decrease the mortality rate, leading to improved public health outcomes and potentially reducing economic losses from the pandemic.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_636.md)